 Finnpulp’s new plant will be the world’s largest single-line softwood pulp plant.
 It will also be the world’s largest producer of crude tall oil – a renewable and versatile raw material used by the chemical industry.
 The new facility will use 6.7 million cubic metres of raw wood material per year.
 Finnpulp’s modern facility will be extremely cost-efficient.
 It will be the first pulp mill in the world that utilizes the full potential of smart processes and artificial intelligence, every step of the way.

 The digital ecosystem provides Finnpulp with advantages related to, for example, raw material and delivery chain management, improving the efficiency of the mill’s support functions and optimizing production quality and quantity.
-The concept also further improves the facility’s occupational safety and environmental performance.
+The concept also improves the facility’s occupational safety and environmental performance.